davixdedem/LoRa-Mobile-App/README.md

 # LoRaMobileApp
-A messaging app leveraging the LoRa protocol
+A messaging app, for Android, leveraging the LoRa protocol.